-Steve Kestrel grew up in southern New Mexico at the interface of the high desert and Sacramento mountains.
-With his family, he raised and trained quarter horses and worked cattle on ranches up through his college years.
-He now resides with his wife, Cindi, on a 62-acre “wildlife preserve” in Colorado’s Redstone Canyon.
+Steve Kestrel grew up in New Mexico, raising and training quarter horses.
+He resides with his wife, Cindi, on a 62-acre “wildlife preserve” in Colorado’s Redstone Canyon.

-People’s Choice Award- 2007 & Red Smith Award- 2008 - ‘Western Visions Show’, National Museum of Wildlife Art
+People’s Choice Award- 2007 & Red Smith Award- 2008 at the National Museum of Wildlife Art

 Click on the images below to view Steve Kestrel's artwork available for sale at this year's show.